xiaoyongzhu/CaffeOnSparkOnHDInsight/README.md

     17/02/01 23:22:16 INFO Client: Application report for application_1485916338528_0015 (state: RUNNING)

-If you want to know what happened, then you usually need to get the Spark driver's log, which has more information.
+If you want to know what happened, you usually need to get the Spark driver's log, which has more information.
 In this case, you need to go to the YARN UI to find the relevant YARN logs.
 You can get the YARN UI by this URL:

     https://yourclustername.azurehdinsight.net/yarnui